VTM-FAME/NicholasPersa.github.io/_posts/2016-01-06-ux-ui-nick-rosencranz.md

 ## Notes from my meeting with NR
 ###Content Strategy
-a plannful approach to examine what we do online.
+A plannful approach to examine what we do online.
 We'll look at the words we use, the consistency across content, and generally how people go through the experience.

 ###Business of Interest
 Braintraffic MPLS